digorydoo/goigoi/README.md

 ## Names appearing in example sentences

 Sentences sometimes use fictional names to give them some context.
-GoigoiChecker contains checks concerning these names, e.g. to enforce さん or 先生.
+They do not refer to real-life persons.

 * (11) 石川さん - Mr Ishikawa (elderly person (70), talks little, has a garden, listens to music)
 * ( 7) 古川さん - Mrs Furukawa (elderly person, likes knitting, cheerful)